 - Your route may include layovers, which can last anywhere from five minutes to an hour or longer.

 - Greyhound and several regional bus operators have pooled some of their routes.
 Your fare won’t be affected, and you can easily see which carrier operates on each route by looking at the Greyhound website.

 If you’re considering a Greyhound bus trip, here are some things you’ll need to know.

 Discount bus lines such as BoltBus and Megabus offer alternatives to traditional Greyhound service.
-BoltBus routes concentrate on the eastern and western seaboards of the US and Canada, connecting travelers in Virginia with Philadelphia, New York City and New England and offering West Coast bus service from Vancouver, British Columbia, to Seattle, Portland, and cities in California and Nevada.
+BoltBus routes concentrate on the eastern and western seaboards of the US and Canada, connecting travelers in Virginia with Philadelphia, New York City, and New England and offering West Coast bus service from Vancouver and British Columbia to Seattle, Portland, and cities in California and Nevada.
 Megabus offers service in the eastern, Midwestern and southern US in addition to service in California and Nevada.

 Limitations of BoltBus and Megabus include destination and schedule restrictions.
 Low-cost bus companies tend to focus on high-demand routes, although they do expand to more cities if they believe they can sell enough tickets to make a profit.